Competitive Summer Program

 - Stanford Institutes of Medicine Summer Research Program (SIMR)

-How to apply to summer programs
+How to apply—and how to get into—a competitive summer program

 Because a lot of summer programs for high school students focus on niche and advanced topics, admitted students usually have a mission-driven extracurricular profile.
-For example, students accepted to PROMYS tend to engage math extracurriculars and boast accolades from math competitions at the state level.
+For example, students accepted to PROMYS tend to engage in math extracurriculars and boast accolades from math competitions at the state level.
 Participation in project-based clubs like a robotics club, or conducting research with a professor, are activities that read well for math summer programs.

 Summer program essays